kevinlondon/kevinlondon.github.io/_posts/2016-09-12-refactoring-analogies.md

 dividends over time.
 If we change the way we think about legacy code, we can slowly transform it from an obligation to an asset.
- We
-can build something that we're proud of and that doesn't get thrown away.
+We can build something of which we're proud.
+Something that's not thrown away.

 If you're looking to read more about working with legacy code, Martin Fowler & Kent Beck's
 [Refactoring](https://amzn.to/2XahfpU).
-book is excellent as is Michael Feather's [Working Effectively With Legacy Code](https://amzn.to/3lFdwKo).
+book is excellent, as is Michael Feather's [Working Effectively With Legacy Code](https://amzn.to/3lFdwKo).